danainjax/is-it-ok/NOTES.md

 [X] Your app should have one HTML page to render your react-redux application

+[ ] Use of Rails API backend to persist data for the application

+[ ] There should be 2 container components

 [ ] There should be 5 stateless components

 [ ] There should be 3 routes